3D Modeling Page

 _images/edit_du_receptor2.png

-Defining the grid enclosing a receptor
+Figure 3.
+Defining the grid enclosing a receptor.

 Once you open the Receptor Editor, you can adjust the size and position of an autogenerated box that defines the confines of the receptor grid.
 Simply make adjustments with the controls in the Setup Box.
 Click the “Setup Grid” button for additional options, then click “Build Grid” to build your receptor grid and see details about the contours and constraints.
 See the release highlights video for a demonstration.